bbulkow/OpenPixelControlSerial/README.md

 The LED count field (bytes 3-4) contains **(actual_led_count - 1)**, NOT the actual count.

 This matches the AWA protocol convention and is essential for proper frame synchronization.
 Sending the wrong count will cause the receiver to expect the wrong number of bytes, leading to frame desync and potential interpretation of pixel data as commands.

+If using WLED, the dangerous byte is "change serial port speed" which if sent outside a data frame leads to what seems like a non-responsive controller until reboot (although it is responsive, just on a different baud).

 **Examples:**
 - 1 LED → send `0x00 0x00` (value 0)